waynodiablo/Oystercard/pills/clojure.md

 * See the weather with http://api.openweathermap.org/data/2.5/weather?q=london
 * See the forecast with  http://api.openweathermap.org/data/2.5/forecast?q=london

 Each response will return a JSON document.
 For example, below is the response from the *find* query.
+JSON is simply a way of expressing maps, vectors, numbers and strings in a language-agnostic format.
+Although the JSON stands for JavaScript Object Notation, it's become an extremely popular way of sharing structured information on the web.

 ```json
 {